 If we have $g\in G$ that fixes two non-surface type vertices, it also fixes the shortest path between them.
 Since every edge of $T$ joins a surface type vertex to a non-surface type vertex, this means that $g$ fixes a segment of the tree consisting of a surface type vertex and two different edges adjacent to it.
 Suppose this surface type vertex is given by the coset $hP$ of the surface type vertex group $P$.
 With this notation, the element $g'{\coloneqq}h^{-1}g h$ fixes the vertex $(1\cdot)P$ and two different edges adjacent to it.
 Inspecting the structure of $T$, one can see that this implies that $g'\in C_e^{p_e}\cap C_{e'}^{p_{e'}}$ where $e,e'\in E(\Gamma)$ are edges in $\Gamma$ which are adjacent to the vertex corresponding to $P$.
 The groups $C_e, C_{e'}\leq P$ are the maximal boundary subgroups corresponding to those edges and $p_{e},p_{e'}\in P$ are elements of the surface group $P$.
 Since $g'\not=1$, this means that

-Now there are two possibilities to consider: If $e=e'$, we have $C_e^{p}\cap C_{e}\not= \set[1]$ for cyclic subgroups $C_e$ and an element $p$ of $P$.
-The fact that $P$ is a free group implies that $C_e^{p}= C_{e}$ which is a contradiction to the assumption that the two edges in $T$, that are fixed by $g$, are distinct.
+Now there are two possibilities to consider: If $e=e'$, we have $C_e^{p}\cap C_{e}\not= \set[1]$ for maximal cyclic subgroups $C_e$ and an element $p$ of $P$.
+As $P$ is a free group and maximal cyclic subgroups of free groups are malnormal, this implies that $C_e^{p}= C_{e}$.
+This contradicts the assumption that the two edges in $T$ that are fixed by $g$ are distinct.